-Your affiliates represent your brand, so carrying out periodic spot checks of advertising materials is a bright idea.
+Your affiliates represent your brand, so conducting periodic spot checks of advertising materials is a bright idea.
 Set up a sampling process to test your affiliates.
-For example, a company with 1,000 affiliates might choose to test 50 affiliates each year.
-Consider sending an email to all affiliates to notify them of what you find.
+For example, a company with 1,000 affiliates might choose to try 50 affiliates each year.
+Consider emailing all affiliates to notify them of what you find.

 - Provide warnings to affiliates who fail to follow FTC requirements.

-Some affiliates, especially newer ones, may make mistakes in following FTC guidelines.
+Some affiliates may make mistakes in following FTC guidelines, especially newer ones.
 Provide a written warning with a clear direction on what the affiliate has to change.
-Follow up after one to two weeks to check if the affiliate has made changes.
-If the affiliate ignores your warning, consider suspending them from your affiliate program for a while to reinforce your expectations.
+Follow up after one to two weeks to check if the fellow has made changes.
+If the affiliate ignores your warning, consider suspending them from your affiliate program to reinforce your expectations.

 - Celebrate best practices.

 While enforcement is essential, it’s not the whole story.
-Make sure you also recognize affiliates who do well in their marketing, while following guidelines, to inspire other affiliates.
-Such examples will demonstrate to affiliates that they can succeed while staying aligned with FTC expectations.
+Ensure you also recognize affiliates who do well in their marketing while following guidelines to inspire other affiliates.
+Such examples will demonstrate to mates that they can succeed while staying aligned with FTC expectations.

 Growing a health supplement company takes time and effort.
 You’re probably investing significant time and research into developing great products.
 Managing your influencers and affiliates doesn’t have to be a time-consuming task.
 Use Refersion to streamline ordering affiliate onboarding, payment, and reporting.
 You can try Refersion for free by clicking here.